kthiha-dev/mlion-test/README.md

 ## Description

-This task is design for calculation of the Dimensions of Type A post-it note and Dimensions of Type A post-it note based on giving criteria.
-It user didn't provide dimensions of paper size, it will take default value that shown in the assignment.
+This task is design for calculation of the Dimensions of Type A post-it notes and Dimensions of Type B post-it notes based on giving criteria.
+It user don't provide dimensions of paper size, it will take default value that shown in the assignment.
 Otherwise, you can pass your own dimensions to calcuate it.
-It can be calculated more than one dimensions of the Type A notes and Type B notes.
+It can be calculated more than one dimensions of the Type A and Type B notes.
 System allow you to change Unit which is MILLIMETERS or INCHES.

 ## Available endpoints